Crypto.com: Relationship with Donald Trump

 By 2025, Crypto.com had donated $11 million to Trump-related causes.
 In 2025, the Securities and Exchange Commission closed an investigation into Crypto.com.

 In August 2025, Trump Media & Technology Group announced a strategic partnership with Crypto.com.
 Under the agreement, Trump Media planned to integrate Crypto.com’s digital wallet into its platforms, including Truth Social, enabling the conversion of in-app “gems” into Cronos (CRO).
 As part of the deal, Trump Media agreed to acquire approximately US$105 million worth of CRO tokens, while Crypto.com committed to invest US$50 million in Trump Media stock.

 On 5 September 2025, Trump Media completed the purchase of 684.4 million CRO tokens, valued at about US$0.153 per token.
 The acquisition was financed through a combination of cash and Trump Media shares, both subject to a lock-up period.

+On October 28, 2025, Truth Social (Trump Media) announced Truth Predict — a prediction-market feature integrated via Crypto.com’s U.S. derivatives arm (CDNA) that lets users bet on real-world events like elections, interest rates, commodities, and sports.

+As of August 2026, the organization spent $38.6 million in support of Republican candidates in the 2026 United States elections, donating $35 million to MAGA Inc. and $2.3 million to support the senate campaign for Republican Andy Barr.

 Products

-Crypto.com services include an app, exchange, wallet and NFT marketplace.
+Crypto.com services include an app, exchange, wallet, and NFT marketplace.

 In May 2022, they partnered with Shopify to allow businesses which use the e-commerce platform to accept payments in cryptocurrency.

+On 28 July 2026, Emirates launched Crypto.com Pay on its website and mobile app, allowing eligible UAE residents to pay for flights using their Crypto.com digital wallets.